Space warfare: 1970s–1990s

 Through the 1970s, the Soviet Union continued their project and test-fired a cannon to test space station defense.
 This was considered too dangerous to do with a crew on board, however, so the test was conducted after the crew had returned to Earth.

 A 1976 Soviet report suggested that the design of the Space Shuttle had been guided by a requirement to deliver a payload- such as a bomb- over Russia and return to land after a single orbit.
 This may have been a confusion based on requirements 3A and 3B for the shuttle's design, which required the craft to be able to deploy or retrieve an object from a polar orbit in a single pass.

 Both the Soviets and the United States developed anti-satellite weaponry designed to shoot down satellites.
 While early efforts paralleled other space-to-space warfare concepts, the United States was able in the 1980s to develop ground-to-space laser anti-satellite weapons.
 None of these systems are known to be active today; however, a less powerful civilian version of the ground-to-space laser system is commonly used in the astronomical technique of adaptive optics.

-In 1984 the Strategic Defence Initiative (SDI) was proposed.
+In 1984, the Strategic Defence Initiative (SDI) was proposed.
 It was nicknamed Star Wars after the popular science fiction franchise Star Wars.

-In 1985 a USAF pilot in an F-15 successfully shot down the P78-1, an American research satellite, in a 345-mile (555 km) orbit with a missile.
+In 1985, the United States demonstrated its conventional ASAT capabilities by launching an ASM-135 ASAT from an F-15 to shoot down the Solwind P78-1, an American research satellite, from its 345 mi orbit.

+The 1990–1991 Gulf War is sometimes called the "first space war" for its usage of satellite communication, navigation, reconnaissance, and weapons guidance.